 A few weeks ago I was invited by Dell to attend a Silverstone Formula 1 testing day (26th June 2008) which was actually the final testing session before the British Grand Prix took place there just over a week later.
-The purpose of the day was for launching the new Dell Studio laptops, this would be the second Dell event that I’d been asked to take part in, it was therefore a great opportunity and I gladly accepted.
+The purpose of the day was for the launch of the new Dell Studio laptops.
+This was the second Dell event that I’d been asked to take part in, it was, therefore, a great opportunity and I gladly accepted.

-Only then did I then find out that we’d be getting flown into Silverstone by helicopter – a place, where on the day of the British Grand Prix is the busiest “Heli-port” in the world!
+Only then did I then find out that we’d be getting flown into Silverstone by helicopter – a place, where on the day of the British F1 Grand Prix is the busiest “Heliport” in the world!

 Before we left the aerodrome, we managed to get a few quick pictures of the helicopters (one of which was being rented for the day from Pink Floyd) that would be taking us on our flight to Silverstone as seen above!

-This experience was very cool, not only did we have some great views during our 20-25 minute flight, but for me, one of the best moments was coming into land on the in-field of the Silverstone track, while the Formula 1 cars were driving around the track.
+This experience was very cool, not only did we have some great views during our 20-25 minute flight, but for me, one of the best moments was coming into land on the infield of the Silverstone track, while all the Formula 1 cars were driving around the track.

-We spent the rest of the morning at the launch of Dell’s new studio laptop range of computers, with presentations being given by David Clifton (Director of Consumer Marketing for Europe, the Middle East and Africa) and Adam Griffin (Product Manager for Europe, the Middle East and Africa).
+We spent the rest of the morning at the launch of Dell’s new Studio laptop range of computers as well as other products being on display, such as the Dell XPS laptop line.
+In addition to that, there were presentations given by David Clifton (Director of Consumer Marketing for Europe, the Middle East and Africa) and Adam Griffin (Product Manager for Europe, the Middle East and Africa).
 We got to have a hands-on session looking and playing with some of these new laptops testing out some of the new features such as the new Dell Dock shortcut bar and discussing these with the Dell executives.